michael-bambha/protisplice/README.md

 This script identifies splice junctions (donor and acceptor sites) from a gene annotation file (GTF format) and extracts the flanking genomic sequences from a corresponding reference genome (FASTA format).
 It calculates a window around each splice junction coordinate, defined by a specified number of bases into the exon and intron regions.

 Strand information is taken into account when outputting the sequences.
-IN THE FUTURE: for sequences on the (-) strand, the reverse complement will be returned.
+For sequences on the (-) strand, the reverse complement will be returned.

 This script was originally built as a data mining tool for downstream ML workflows.